How Long Do Drugs Stay in Your System?

 The Most Common Types of Drug Tests

 You’ve probably heard of the breathalyzer test for alcohol and urine screening for certain drugs.
-But there are actually several major types of drug tests, notes the Wellesley College Center for Work & Service:
+But there are actually several major types of drug tests:

 - Breath test.
 Most of the alcohol you drink is processed by your liver, but as the alcohol is being metabolized, traces are eliminated in your breath and urine.
 Law enforcement agents can use a device called a breath analyzer to detect the level of alcohol in your breath.